Infiniti M: Technical

 Power came from Nissan's VG30E V6, which produced 162 hp at 6000 rpm, and 180 lbft of torque at 3500 rpm.
-All M30s were equipped with a Jatco RE4R01A 4-speed automatic transmission.
+All M30s had a Jatco RE4R01A 4-speed automatic transmission.
 The differential was a Nissan open R200 unit.
-Although most Nissan Leopards were equipped with a DOHC V6, offered in 2-liter, 3-liter, naturally aspirated, and turbocharged forms, the M30 was only offered with the SOHC VG30E.
-Although it was a smooth powertrain, which Infiniti touted in its brochures for the M30, the 3302 lb coupe and 3,523 lb (1,598 kg) convertible were generally received as overweight and underpowered, with a quoted 0-60 time of 9.4 and 9.7 seconds, respectively.
-Infiniti marketed the car as a luxury sports coupe, and its relatively low power output, combined with the absence of a manual transmission, hampered its performance and sporting image.
+Although most Nissan Leopards were equipped with a DOHC V6, offered in 2-liter, 3-liter, naturally aspirated and turbocharged variants, the M30 was only offered with the SOHC VG30E.
+Although it was a smooth powertrain, which Infiniti touted in its brochures for the M30, the 3302 lb coupe, and 3,523 lb (1,598 kg) convertible were generally received as overweight and underpowered, with a quoted 0–60 time of 9.4 and 9.7 seconds, respectively.
+Infiniti marketed the car as a luxury sports coupe, but its relatively low power output, comfort-oriented driving dynamics, and the absence of a manual transmission hampered its performance and sporting image.

 Like the Nissan Maxima, the M30 was equipped with Nissan's Sonar Suspension II.
-Using a sonar sensor mounted underneath the front bumper that scanned the road surface ahead of the vehicle, it would instantly change damping based on varying road surfaces, using individual actuators on each shock absorber.
+A sonar sensor mounted underneath the front bumper scanned the road surface ahead of the vehicle and instantly changed damping based on varying road surfaces, using individual actuators on all shock absorbers.
 A center console-mounted switch allowed drivers to choose between Comfort (soft) and Sport (firm) suspension modes.
+All M30s used MacPherson struts for the front wheels, and a semi-trailing arm rear suspension with coil springs for the rear.

 Second generation (2002–2004)

 Infiniti M45 was designed in 2000 at the Nissan Technical Center (NTC) in Atsugi, Japan; was manufactured in Tochigi, Japan; and is based on eleventh generation, Y34-series Nissan Gloria.
 In contrast to the Japanese models, which were available only with 6-cylinder engines, the M45 was powered by Nissan's VK45DE V8, producing 340 hp and 333 lbft of torque, which it shared with the Infiniti's flagship Q45.

 In addition to the difference in powertrain with the Y34 Cedric/Gloria, the Y34 M45 uses a different instrument panel design, similar to the F50 Q45 as well as a different rear multi-link suspension design.
-The Y34 Cedric/Gloria's rear multi-link suspension design is similar to Z32 300ZX, and S14/S15 Silvia/200SX/240SX where the rear spring is mounted on the strut.
-The rear suspension design on the Y34 M45 is much like the rear suspension design on the Z33 350Z, where the spring is mounted independent of the shock/strut, and sits directly on the lower arm, in a spring cup.
+The Y34 Cedric/Gloria's rear multi-link suspension design is similar to the Nissan Z32 300ZX, and Nissan S14/S15 Silvia/200SX/240SX where the rear spring is mounted on the strut.
+The rear suspension design on the Y34 M45 is much like the rear suspension design on the Nissan Z33 350Z, where the spring is mounted independent of the shock/strut, and sits directly on the lower arm, in a spring cup.

 The front suspension design carries over from the Y33 Q45, with a one-piece strut/upright.
 In place of the stamped steel front lower arm, the Y34 M45 has a cast aluminum lower A-arm.

 The M45 broadened Nissan's use of the 4.5L V8 that had been exclusive to the Q45, allowing the company to better amortize the engine's development cost.